 Diabetes is becoming more and more common among Americans.
 Currently over 100 million children and adults in the United States have diabetes.
 Additionally, one in four doesn’t even know they have it.

-Managing your diabetes will not only help overall well-being, but it will help keep your oral health in tip-top shape.
-To help you gain an understanding about how good oral health could influence your diabetes and vice-versa, we have compiled a frequently asked questions (FAQ) list about oral health and diabetes.
+Emotions can range from denial to anger for someone who has been diagnosed, but it’s important to remember that although diabetes isn’t a good thing, it is manageable.
+Managing your diabetes will help your overall well-being, and it will help keep your mouth in tip-top shape.
+To help you understand how good oral health could influence your diabetes and vice-versa, we have compiled a few questions and answers about gum disease and diabetes.

-1. Does diabetes change the health of my gums?
+- Does diabetes change the health of the gums?

-Most studies found that more people with diabetes had gum disease.
-Also, their gum disease was worse than in people without diabetes.
-Therefore, diabetes seems to change the health of the gums.
+Studies have found that many people with diabetes also have gum disease.
+Additionally, gum disease in those with diabetes is often worse than gum disease in those without it.
+Therefore, it would seem diabetes has some influence on the health of the gums.
 This makes it extra important to floss every day.

 Most studies found that the amount of long-term blood sugar was lower after gum treatment.
 This means that treating gum disease seems to help diabetes become better controlled.

-A large study showed that people with gum disease have a much greater chance—up to 2 times greater— of getting type 2 diabetes than people with healthy gums.
+A large study showed that people with gum disease have a much greater chance—up to two times greater— of getting type 2 diabetes than people with healthy gums.

-The importance of tending to your oral health, while treating your diabetes is very clear.
-Plus, you will gain all the other benefits from keeping your mouth very clean, like good breath.
+As you can see, the importance of tending to your oral health while treating your diabetes is very clear.
+(Not to mention it’s good for your mouth too!)